 You Can’t Go Wrong with PB & J!

-The classic peanut butter and jelly sandwich is not only a hit with children but it is a great eye healthy school snack.
+The classic peanut butter and jelly sandwich is not only a hit with children but it is are great eye-healthy school snacks.
 Peanut butter, in my opinion, should be listed as a school-kid superfood.
-It helps promote eye health by proving the eyes with healthy fats such Omega-3 fatty acids and vitamin E. When making your sandwich, skip the white bread and opt for wholewheat bread for even more vitamin E and fibre benefits.
+It helps promote eye health by proving the eyes with healthy fats such as Omega-3 fatty acids and vitamin E. When making your sandwich, skip the white bread and opt for wholewheat bread for even more vitamin E and fiber benefits.

 Bring on the Berries

 Did you know that dried cranberries contain the same nutritional amount of fiber and antioxidants that fresh cranberries do?
 Antioxidants such as lutein and zeaxanthin help aid in eye health by reducing free radicals.
 Dried cranberries are a great option because they are quick and easy to throw into a bag and easy to eat.
 Dried fruit like dried cranberries should literally be called natures candy!
-Throw some chocolate chips into the mix with the dried cranberries and you’re sure to have a winning snack hit.
+Throw some chocolate chips into the mix with the dried cranberries and you’re sure to have eye-healthy school snacks that the kids will love!

 Added Eye Protection Tips

-Remember that eating well and eye exams are just a few ways to help protect your children’s eyes.
-Ensuring that your child wears sunglasses with UV protection while playing outdoors will also help their vision and eye health in their later years.
+Providing your child with eye-healthy school snacks is not the only thing you can do to help promote good vision.
+Remember that eating well and eye exams are also an important way to help protect your children’s eyes.
+Also, ensuring that your child wears sunglasses with UV protection while playing outdoors will also help their vision and eye health in their later years.
 UV damage to eye tissue is cumulative so wearing sunglasses at an early age will lessen their risk of developing serious eye conditions and diseases caused by UV damage.

 Book An Eye Exam